puppetlabs/cisco_ios/README.md

 namevar

-The name of the community, e.g. "public" or "private"
+The name of the community, for example, "public" or "private".

 #### snmp_notification

-Enable or disable notification groups and events
+Enable or disable notification groups and events.

 ##### Properties